sachin-mehta/pcdc/README.md

 <h2><a id="acknowledgements" class="anchor" aria-hidden="true" href="#acknowledgements"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>
 Acknowledgments</h2>

 * Thanks to Ericsson and Mlab for helping build this application!
+* This project is tested with BrowserStack

 </div>